<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 California

-California has led the way on energy efficiency for the last decade and was already years ahead of the new federal law.
+California has led the way on energy efficiency for the last decade and was already years ahead of the federal law.

 Now, the state is implementing additional requirements for CFLs and linear fluorescents, which will phase out both products.
-The governor signed a bill into law that will eliminate the sale of screw-based or bayonet based CFLs by 2024, then eliminate the sale of pin-based CFLs and linear fluorescent lamps by 2025.
-You can find details outlined in CA Bill AB 2208.
+The governor signed a bill into law that eliminated the sale of screw-based (e.g. E26, etc.) or bayonet-based (e.g. GU24, etc.) CFLs beginning in 2024.
+The law also will eliminate the sale of pin-based CFLs and linear fluorescent lamps by January 1, 2025.

 There are currently additional requirements in California for CFL and LED products, outlined in Title 20.